-An excellent way to get to know the Yucatan Peninsula is by car, to friends who come here I recommend renting a car.
+An excellent way to get to know the Yucatan Peninsula is by car.
+I recommend renting a car to friends who come.
 What roads will you find, where to rent a car, is it safe, is gasoline expensive?

 Driving through the Yucatan Peninsula:

 La Yucatan Peninsula it is an area safe to travel it in auto, with well-conditioned roads y well marked.
 The tourist destinations are clearly indicated, even the minors: if a community runs a cenote, you will see a sign on the road, even if the indication is made of wood.

 What kind of roads are there in the Yucatan Peninsula?